chriquidov/ITCscrapping/README.md

 *In this case the program will scrape the data for at least 50 data scientist job offers in the US*

 #### 2. Creation of the MYSQL database
-In order to get the data stored in a proper database, the user needs to install mysql, create a user name and a password, by default the program does only require the user to enter it's password the first time in order to create the 'indeed_db' that contains all the discussed data.
-If the user made special configurations, he's invited to modify the ```db_parameters.py``` file in order to make sure the connection with Mysql is made and the DB can be created.
+In order to get the data stored in a proper database, the user needs to install mysql, create a user name and a password, by default the program allocates the following as default: 'DATABASE_USER': 'root','DATABASE_PASSWORD': "pass",'DATABASE_PORT': '3306',"DATABASE_NAME": 'indeed_db','DATABASE_HOST': 'localhost'.
+If the user has made a different configuration, he's invited to modify the ```db_parameters.py``` file in order to make sure the connection with Mysql is made and the Data Base can be created.

  ## Roadmap
 This is the second of four checkpoints in total.

 ## Authors and acknowledgement
-The authors of this web scraper are Dov Chriqui and Samuel Nataf (le frère).
+The authors of this web scraper are Dov Chriqui and Samuel Nataf.
 It is part of the Israel Tech Challenge first project.